anzawi/wallet-app/readme.md

-first thing you want to do is (login as admin and create payment method) if you register as a user , you cant create ant transactions if theres no payment methods.
+first thing you want to do is (login as admin and create payment method) if you register as a user , you cant create any transactions if theres no payment methods.
 ----------------------------

 ## how to setup your database